 8. Impression Share

 If you are still reading and things are making sense, then I must say you’re doing great!
 You are well set to surprise your PPC agency in the next meeting.
 We have more ground to cover to make you look better.
+Read on.

-You already know that Impressions are number of times your ads were shown against searches on your target keywords.
+You already know that Impressions are a number of times your ads were shown against searches on your target keywords.
 Let’s dive a little deeper and see what percentage of the available impressions your ads received.
 Remember in most cases you are not the only advertiser on your target keywords, there are several others competing to get their attention.
 So Google may not show your ads every time your target keywords are searched.

-However, if showing your ad on a particular keyword is turning out to be profitable (i.e you are getting conversions from this keyword at cost per conversion you can afford), then wouldn’t it make sense to get the maximum impression share on that keyword?
+However, if showing your ad on a particular keyword is turning out to be profitable (i.e you are getting conversions from this keyword at a cost per conversion you can afford), then wouldn’t it make sense to get the maximum impression share on that keyword?

-Of course it does.
+Of course, it does.
 Regardless of the competition, your agency should be able to get maximum impression share on that keyword (ie. showing your ad most number of times if not every time that keyword is searched on google).

 Showing your ad every time a particular keyword is searched is possible.
 PPC Agencies like ours consistently achieve this for our clients.
 So time to ask these questions to your PPC agency: